What’s this About Giving Your LinkedIn Profile A Facelift?

 Dahling, you need a facelift!
-This post is a riff on 6 Tips for giving your LinkedIn profile a facelift.
+This post is a riff on and old article from Social Media Today: 6 Tips for giving your LinkedIn profile a facelift.

 I liked this article and recognize that it was designed to be a straightforward beginner’s set of tips, but there is more that could be done.
 There usually is.